piotrwitek/react-redux-typescript-guide/README.md

 };
 ```

-Use `RootState` in combineReducers and rehydrated State to obtain a typed store instance
+Use `RootState` in `combineReducers` function and as rehydrated State object type guard to obtain strongly typed Store instance
 ```ts
 import { combineReducers, createStore } from 'redux';